 This project takes place the 1st Wednesday of the month at our Adult Social Day Program located at 301A East 99th Street, New York, NY 10029.
-Volunteers are needed for a two hour shift from 9am to 10-30am.
+Volunteers are needed from 9am to 10-30am.
 They should be able to lift 12-15 pounds.
 A Volunteer Coordinator is on site to coordinate the volunteers.

 This volunteer opportunity is adapted for groups (up to 10 people).
 Individuals or smaller groups are also welcomed.

 If you are interested in this volunteer opportunity, please contact us at: email@example.com